Difference Between Paladin and Knight

 What is Knight?

 In the abstract, Knights were considered an underrated rank.
-In the wake of being a knight, their only job is to battle like a warrior, under the instructions of the administrator.
-To put across, they are oftentimes served for the Monarch and Churchs of the Nation as a presumptuous warrior.
+In the wake of being a knight, their only job is to battle like a warrior under the instructions of the administrator.
+To put it across, they are oftentimes served by the Monarch and Church of the Nation as a presumptuous warrior.

-Their attire is usually made of steel with helmets, a cape, a sword, and a shield at hands, along with a horse.
+Their attire is made of steel with helmets, a cape, a sword, and a shield in their hands, along with a horse.
 They are dawned in Greek with The Great Knight Siegfried, who was entitled as a knight with its relevant attire.

 Over and above, they are young heroes with zest and zeal to shield their feudal lord’s territory from attacks.

-Subsequent in decades, they are designated in respect to their different professions, including horseman, a lad, an assistant to the military commander, soldier, rider, and so on.
-However, they are prominent historians in various entertainments.
+In subsequent decades, they are designated with respect to their different professions, including horseman, a lad, an assistant to the military commander, soldier, rider, and so on.
+However, they are prominent historians in various entertainment.

 knight